What is the Employee Experience?

 What the Employee Experience is Not

-Anything that sets employees up for success or improves our culture should be part of EX. –Mark Levy (former EX manager, Airbnb)
+“Anything that sets employees up for success or improves our culture should be part of EX.” –Mark Levy, former EX manager, Airbnb

 Culture is at the forefront of the employee experience.
 Your team buys into why long before what.
 A healthy culture is rooted in a definite purpose, and a definite purpose comes from a solid foundation of values.

 However, there will be naysayers.
-Here are some things cynics might say about EX.
+Here are some things cynics might say about EX:

 • Perks and parties are enough for a great employee experience.

-• Measure employee engagement and improve it
+• Simply measure employee engagement and improve it.

 • We just need to treat our employees like we treat our customers.

-Long-term solutions require so much more
+Long-term solutions require so much more:

 • A commitment to delivering on your employees’ success.

-• Dedication to improving employee engagement by listening to your employees
+• Dedication to improving employee engagement by listening to your employees.

 • Empowering your employees to make decisions on how to treat your customers.

-Employee Retention is at the Heart of Employee Experience
+Employee Retention Is at the Heart of Employee Experience

 Many employers fear not having enough work to keep employees busy.
-Others fear not having enough employees to keep their workers and customers happy.
-Overworked and stressed employees due to poor retention is almost sure to impact customer service and profits.
-Here are some reasons employees leave:
+Others fear not having enough employees to keep their customers happy.

 A Career Plan

-Today’s employee wants to feel there’s room to grow within your company.
+Today’s employees want to feel there’s room to grow within your company.
 You can offer educational training, tuition reimbursement, and career advancement options.
 If you lose employees thanks to the training you provided, be grateful.
-It’s better you train them and they leave, than not, and they stay.
-Developing a success or career path for your employees will go a long way in driving engagement.

 Communication